Book 1: Spark of Imagination

-The trucks drive up to the gates and Remin holds up a piece of paper to one of the guards.
-The guard puts his hand on a plate, and the gates slowly open and they continue to drive in through the portal.
+The trucks drive up to the gates, and Remin holds up a piece of paper to one of the guards.
+As guard puts his hand on a plate, the gates slowly open and they continue to drive in through the portal.

-Once inside; the village looks mostly like you would expect a medieval village to look.
-There were blacksmiths hammering metal, outside a pub in a small stable there stood horses, and the guards all wore plate and chain armour.
-But at the same time the blacksmith’s forge seemed to be powered by some sort of large engine, next to the stable with the horses stood what looked like a futuristic motorcycle and the soldiers armour had pale blue glowing bits and pieces mixed in, which was quite a confusing sight.
+Once inside, the village looks mostly like you would expect a medieval village to look.
+There are blacksmiths hammering metal, outside a pub in a small stable there stands horses, and the guards all wear plate and chain armour.
+But at the same time, the blacksmith’s forge seems to be powered by some sort of large engine, next to the stable with the horses stands what looks like a futuristic motorcycle, and the soldiers armour has pale blue glowing bits and pieces mixed in, which is quite a confusing sight.

-The small village only takes a few minutes to drive through, and they keep driving uphill until they get to the castle, where they continue into the central castle yard through a portal.
-Well inside, they park at a pair of large wooden doors, and Eria turns to Vincent as the truck stops.
+The small village only takes a few minutes to drive through, and they keep driving uphill until they get to the castle.
+They continue into the central castle yard through a portal and park at a pair of large wooden doors.

-As they get out of the truck, a well-groomed man dressed in what looks like quite an expensive suit comes walking towards them with quick steps.
+As they get out of the truck, a well-groomed man dressed in what looks to be an expensive suit comes walking towards them with quick steps.